 - PRAY the Divine Office, otherwise known as the Liturgy of the Hours.
 Find the complete Office (plus more!) online at Universalis.
 For those who would like to use an app, go to iBrevary to learn how to download the app for your Apple or Android device.
 You can also click here to access iBreviary from our website.

 - Contact Fr.
 McGuine via email (click on the "Contact Us" link at the top of the website) for an appointment to celebrate the sacrament of Penance.
 An examination of conscience can help you to prepare.

 - Don't forget to continue to support your parish and parish school financially.
-Even though public celebration of the Eucharist will be suspended here at OLG and throughout the diocese as of Mon, Mar 16 for several weeks, ministry is alive and parish life continues: the parish and school offices will remain open, operating expenses accrue, employees need to be paid, those who are hungry need to be helped by way of our Food Pantry, and more!
-Offertory envelopes or checks can be mailed to the parish office.
+Offertory envelopes or checks can be dropped of at or mailed to the parish office.
 To support your parish regularly and without the use of offertory envelopes (or make one-time gifts on a weekly, monthly or annual basis), online giving is available and is an excellent option.
 [Note: Online giving works best with Chrome, Firefox or Edge browsers.]

 - For additional spiritual reading, see the article, Joseph Ratzinger on fasting from the Eucharist recently posted on Catholic World Report.

 - The United States Conference of Catholic Bishops (USCCB) publishes the daily readings for Mass each day in both English and Spanish.
 Watch a video reflection on the readings or listen to them as they are proclaimed by clicking here.